oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-crm-solutions-for-your-company/rule.md

 ---

- ​​There are a lot of different CRM solutions on the market.
+There are a lot of different CRM solutions on the market.
 We would never suggest to develop a CRM solution from scratch.
 Instead pick an existing solution and customize it for your needs.

 The main choices for CRM solutions are: